aneoconsulting/ArmoniK.Samples/Samples/GridServerLike/README.md

 # Introduction <a name="introduction"></a>

-You will find the Sample to execute tasks with Armonik with API Symphony like.
+You will find the Sample to execute tasks with Armonik with API GridServer like.
 All API References to develop your own application within Armonik can be found in this [API documentation](Documentation/Home.md)

 # Software prerequisites <a name="software-prerequisites"></a>